Riordan-DC/SDL-OpenGL-Template/README.md

 Physics is processed using Bullet physics, statically linked.
 The iconic cgltf library is used for loading gltf 3d files.
 GUI system backend is Nuklear, so cool.
-Sean Barrett's image and audio loading headers. cJSON for loading and writing JSON, a nice format.
+SDL's image and audio (and perhaps Sean Barrett's) loading functions. cJSON for loading and writing JSON, a nice format.